What is it?

-Feet should be assessed when pain occurs in the ankle, foot or lower leg, especially for children when issues can be fixed timely.
+Feet should be assessed when pain occurs in the ankle, foot or lower leg, especially for kids when issues can be fixed timely.

 Shoes of children who pronate, when placed side by side, will lean toward each other (after they have been worn long enough for the foot position to remodel their shape).

-Bracing, icing, orthotics, physical therapy, supportive taping, non-steroidal anti-inflammatory medications are common treatments for painful progressive flatfoot.
+Bracing, icing, orthotics, physical therapy, supportive taping are some common treatments for painful progressive flatfoot.

 Our team will help diagnose, present and discuss with you the most cost effective option(s) for your individual condition/situation.